Kamaʻehuakanaloa Seamount

 Kamaʻehuakanaloa Seamount (previously known as Lōʻihi) is an active submarine volcano about 35 km off the southeast coast of the island of Hawaii.
 The top of the seamount is about 975 m below sea level.
-This seamount is on the flank of Mauna Loa, the largest shield volcano on Earth.
+This seamount is on the flank of Mauna Loa, the largest active subaerial shield volcano on Earth.
 Kamaʻehuakanaloa is the newest volcano in the Hawaiian–Emperor seamount chain, a string of volcanoes that stretches about 6200 km northwest of Kamaʻehuakanaloa.
 Unlike most active volcanoes in the Pacific Ocean that make up the active plate margins on the Pacific Ring of Fire, Kamaʻehuakanaloa and the other volcanoes of the Hawaiian–Emperor seamount chain are hotspot volcanoes and formed well away from the nearest plate boundary.
 Volcanoes in the Hawaiian Islands arise from the Hawaii hotspot, and as the youngest volcano in the chain, Kamaʻehuakanaloa is the only Hawaiian volcano in the deep submarine preshield stage of development.

 Kamaʻehuakanaloa began forming around 400,000 years ago and is expected to begin emerging above sea level about 10,000–100,000 years from now.
 At its summit, Kamaʻehuakanaloa Seamount stands more than 3000 m above the seafloor, making it taller than Mount St. Helens was before its catastrophic 1980 eruption.
 A diverse microbial community resides around Kamaʻehuakanaloa many hydrothermal vents.